 ‘I have hundreds of hours of flight time in worse weather than this.’
 Devesi said.

-She waited a few minutes until she felt better then pulled on her wool lined leather flying helmet and glass goggles, smoothing the silicone straps flat against her head.
+She waited a few minutes until she felt better then pulled on her wool lined leather flying helmet and goggles.
 A flap on her helmet protected the lower half of her face, making it easier for her to breathe while she was flying.
 Once she was sure every millimetre of skin was covered she buckled the straps on her split tail coat around her legs.
 Wrapping the fabric tight enough to keep it from flapping in the wind, but still loose enough for her to move easily.

 Everyone watched as she took the cover off her windfoil, the metal a bright silver flash in the sunlight.
 Devesi folded the leather cover up tightly into a flattened square and stuck it inside the large pocket made especially for it in the small of her back.
 Devesi ignored their interested stares as she gathered her energy.
 Seeing, smelling, tasting, hearing, feeling the spell patterns that covered the metal skin of her windfoil.
 Her synaesthesia always intensified in the presence of magic, making it easier to manipulate the spell patterns.
 Panels no thicker than her fingernails slid along the telescoping framework of the wings, spreading in slightly overlapping layers until each shining silver wing was nearly two metres in length.
 Connecting the two wings was the body of the windfoil that contained the crystal drive that propelled it.
 The seat was little more than a curved tail section that extended above the exhaust of the crystal drive.
 It locked into place with a faint click.
 A light touch on the rune rings around the control handles made the crystal drive whir softly.
 Drawing air through the circular intake at the front of the windfoil and forcing it at high speed out the exhaust.
 Safety check complete, Devesi prepared to take-off.